DUKE GEOLOGICAL LABORATORY

 Newly Discovered Serpentinite Bodies Associated with the St. Nicholas Thrust Zone in Northern Manhattan

-Merguerian spoke at the Long Island Geologists conference on the tectonic significance of slivers of serpentinite found with coauthor Cheryl Moss at a building excavation at 165th Street and Amsterdam Avenue in NYC.
+Merguerian spoke at the Long Island Geologists conference on the tectonic significance of slivers of serpentinite found in borings at a building excavation at 165th Street and Amsterdam Avenue in NYC with coauthor Cheryl Moss of Mueser-Rutledge Consulting Enginners.
 His powerpoint lecture shared images and thin sections of the core samples used in their study.
-Their joint paper is available here.
+Download their joint paper (Merguerian and Moss 2007).
 An oblique regional view of the distribution of all serpentinites known in NYC and vicinity has helped outline the Taconian suture zone in NYC.
-Dr. Merguerian coauthored two other papers (dubbed the Merguerian Power Hour by accomplice Daniel Vellone) at the same conference.

 12 April 2007